superfly/fly_rpc_elixir/fly_postgres/README.md

 Fly.RPC.rpc_region(:primary, MyModule, :do_work, [arg1, arg2])
 ```

-This can be used for working with the database too.
+This also works when modifying the database too.